training-datalab/tufte-working-papers/README.md

 ## License

-These working papers are released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
-This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.
+These working papers are released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](CCBY40.md), and the underlying code used to format and display that content is licensed under an [LPPL v1.3c license](LICENSE.md).

 ## Submissions